• Skip to primary navigation

 By now, you would think the crypto market has endured enough fallbacks but to add to the outbreak of collapses – BlockFi becomes the latest major exchange to file for bankruptcy.

-Nations were beginning to welcome crypto, with the likes of the European Union’s MiCA, the UK’s Financial Services and Markets Bill amendment and the US Securities Exchange Commissioner clamping down on bad crypto actors.
+Nations were beginning to welcome crypto, with the likes of the European Union’s MiCA, the UK’s Financial Services and Markets Bill (FSMB) amendment and the US Securities Exchange Commissioner clamping down on bad crypto actors.
 But the recent BlockFi and FTX collapses create a time of uncertainty – a crypto purgatory as we await further announcements from global regulators on the next steps.

 What’s next for crypto?
 Perhaps further crashes or even immediate regulations are on the way to prevent further customers and investors from becoming victims of this loosely unregulated market.
 Only time will tell.